Oriented to Love: A Dialogue about Sexual and Gender Diversity in the Church

 - listen to each other’s stories and in doing so get to know and understand each other;

-- LGBTQIA Christians (both Side A and B) who have been hurt by the church but still love and long for a home in the church;
+- LGBTQIA Christians of any theological understanding who have been hurt by the church but still love and long for a home in the church;

-- Side B heterosexual/cisgender Christians who feel the church is at risk because of the cultural shifts surrounding issues of sexual and gender diversity;
+- Heterosexual/cisgender Christians who hold a traditional view of marriage and gender and feel the church is at risk because of the cultural shifts surrounding issues of sexual and gender diversity;

-- Side B heterosexual/cisgender Christians who are wrestling with how to love LGBTQIA people well;
+- Traditionally-leaning heterosexual/cisgender Christians who are wrestling with how to love LGBTQIA people well;

 - Christian parents of LGBTQIA people;